Barefoot Sanders: Johnson administration

 From 1965 to 1967, Sanders served as Assistant Deputy Attorney General and Assistant Attorney General in the United States Department of Justice in Washington, D.C. and was instrumental in the passage of the Voting Rights Act of 1965.
 In 1967, President Lyndon Johnson appointed him Legislative Counsel to the President to manage the White House legislative program.

-Failed nomination to the D.C.
-Circuit

 In 1968, Johnson nominated Sanders to a seat on the United States Court of Appeals for the District of Columbia Circuit.
 Johnson's presidency ended before the United States Senate cast a vote on Sanders's nomination, and President Richard Nixon did not renominate Sanders.
 Nixon appointed George MacKinnon to that seat instead.

 1972 United States Senate campaign

-In the 1972 Democratic primary, Sanders faced former Senator Ralph William Yarborough of Austin for the right to challenge two-term incumbent Republican John G. Tower in the general election.
-Yarborough had lost his seat in the primary in 1970 to Lloyd M. Bentsen of Houston.
-The established leader of the Texas liberal Democratic faction, Yarborough nearly won on the first ballot, but Sanders received enough votes to force him into a runoff.
-In the second primary, Sanders prevailed, 1,008,499 (52.1 percent) to 928,132 (47.9 percent).